For sale, must see: Former prison in upstate New York

 "We were a large agriculture area at one time," he said.
 "When dairy farming decreased in the late 1980s or early 1990s, a lot of people found jobs in these prisons.
 To see them closing, it's hard on our economy."

-Jones said that, while he understood the changes to the drug laws, he believed the prison should have remained open because it was among the newer medium-security facilities, and it also provided a place for parole violators to get counseling.

-“There has been no real, good plan when these facilities shutter,” he said.
+Mr Jones said that while he understood the changes to the drug laws, he believed that the prison should have remained open because it was among the newer medium-security facilities, and it also provided a place for parole violators to get counselling.
+"There has been no real, good plan when these facilities shutter," he said.
+NYTIMES

-Mr David and others disagree.
-The prison is being put up for auction to avoid the lengthy process of requesting proposals, Mr David said.